History of French Guiana: 1800s and the Penal Era

 The prisoners would arrive at St Laurent du Maroni before being transported to various camps throughout the country.
 The Iles du Salut was used to house political prisoners and for solitary confinement.
 The islands became notorious for the brutality of life there, centering on the notorious Devil's Island.
 Famous figures sent to the islands included Alfred Dreyfus (in 1895) and Henri Charrière (in the 1930s).
 Charrière managed to escape and later wrote a best-selling book called Papillon.

-In 1853, gold was discovered in the interior, precipitating border disputes with Brazil and Suriname (these were later settled in 1891, 1899, and 1915, although a small region of the border with Suriname remains in dispute).
+In 1853, gold was discovered in the interior, precipitating border disputes with Brazil and Surinam (these were later settled in 1891, 1899, and 1915, although a small region of the border with Suriname remains in dispute).
 The Republic of Independent Guyana, in French La République de la Guyane indépendante and commonly referred to by the name of the capital "Counani", was created in the area which was disputed by France (as part of French Guiana) and Brazil in the late 19th century.